Luigi Nono: 1980s

 Nono had been introduced to the Venice-based philosopher, Massimo Cacciari (Mayor of Venice from 1993 to 2000), who began to have an increasing influence on the composer's thought during the 1980s.
 Through Cacciari, Nono became immersed in the work of many German philosophers, including the writings of Walter Benjamin whose ideas on history (strikingly similar to the composer's own) formed the background to the monumental Prometeo—tragedia dell' ascolto (1984/85).
 The world premiere of the opera was staged in the Church of San Lorenzo, in Venice, on 25 September 1984, conducted by Claudio Abbado, with texts by Massimo Cacciari, lighting by Emilio Vedova, and wooden structures by Renzo Piano.
 Nono's late music is haunted by Benjamin's philosophy, especially the concept of history (Über den Begriff der Geschichte) which is given a central role in Prometeo.

 Musically, Nono began to experiment with the new sound possibilities and production at the Experimentalstudio der Heinrich-Strobel-Stiftung des SWR in Freiburg.
 There, he devised a new approach to composition and technique, frequently involving the contributions of specialist musicians and technicians to realise his aims.
 The first fruits of these collaborations were Das atmende Klarsein (1981–82), Diario polacco II (1982)—an indictment against Soviet Cold War tyranny—and Guai ai gelidi mostri (1983).
 The new technologies allowed the sound to circulate in space, giving this dimension a role no less important than its emission.
 Such innovations became central to a new conception of time and space.
-These highly impressive masterworks were partly preparation for what many regard as his greatest achievement.
+These works were partly preparation for what many regard as his greatest achievement.